Lithanel/Lithanel_page/content/Teleporter/_index.md

 The snowball just disappear into the ground, since some collisions are not detected properly.
-There were still some snowballs disappearing without creating a portal, even though the Mesh Colliders set to convex.
+There were still some snowballs disappearing without creating a portal, even with the Mesh Colliders set to convex.

 This problem was solved by creating a big platform underneath the map to catch the balls in case they fall through the ground.<br>